IL55/deadlock/README.md

-To see threads and deadlock you have to set "experimental WebAssembly threads" in `chrome://flags` https://developers.google.com/web/updates/images/2018/10/WasmThreads3.png Restart chrome is required.
+To see threads and deadlock you have to set "experimental WebAssembly threads" in `chrome://flags` https://developers.google.com/web/updates/images/2018/10/WasmThreads3.png Chrome restart is required.

-Open Chrome Dev-tools F11 and select Console to see debug output Open test page here: https://il55.github.io/deadlock/test.html
+Open Chrome Dev-tools1 and select Console to see debug output Open test page here: https://il55.github.io/deadlock/test.html

+## I don't want to see that evil deadlock in my browser
+Sorry.
+Tab is locked.
+There is no unlock button:-)
+But you can close tab.

+## Can we run normal version without lock

 ## Build from source and try locally